The whole issue of choosing a drill bit feels a bit of minefield. It doesn’t need to be.

 What even qualifies me to give this advice?

 Well, I have been working in the trades for many years.
-I’m even a qualified electrican.
+Amongst other things, I’m a qualified electrican.

 I now teach DIY skills at our workshop in BRISTOL, and in people’s homes with our DIY ASSIST Service